haixun/llmdb/README.md

 ### Paper Submission

-Please submit your manuscript in pdf directly to the workshop chairs through emails.
+Please submit your manuscript in pdf to llmdb.workshop@gmail.com

-* Haixun Wang, Instacart, haixun.wang@instacart.com
-* Alon Halevy, Meta, ayh@fb.com

 Please ensure your submissions adhere to the VLDB format.
 Papers should be no more than 10 pages (including all figures, tables, and references).